What Is the 12 Driving Forces Assessment?

 The Harmonious person has a subjective focus on the experience and the totality of their surroundings – often preferring form over function and seeking to beautify and harmonize the world around them.

-Harmonious people feel a high level of satisfaction when they can create harmony and tranquility in all aspects of their life; essentially, they care about form over function.
+Harmonious people feel a high level of satisfaction when they can create harmony and tranquility in all aspects of their life.

 Beyond beauty, a Harmonious driver looks at the big picture.
 This person may like to complete projects in order to see the full picture seamlessly evolving over time.